-SALTS has a staff of three who run the conservation projects and day to day operations.
+SALTS has a staff of four who run the conservation projects and day to day operations.
 We also have a board of directors who oversee the organization.
 Our board is a diverse group of people with backgrounds in agriculture, science, law, business, and communications.
 They are also geographically diverse living in rural areas south of Longview, near Hillspring by Waterton Lakes National Park, and in the City of Calgary.

 SALTS also has a number of dedicated members who include both our easement landowners as well as interested members of the community.